reminder-bot/reminder-rs/README.md

 * `IGNORE_BOTS` - default `1`, if `1`, Reminder Bot will ignore all other bots
 * `PYTHON_LOCATION` - default `venv/bin/python3`.
 Can be changed if your Python executable is located somewhere else
 * `LOCAL_LANGUAGE` - default `EN`.
 Specifies the string set to fall back to if a string cannot be found (and to be used with new users)
+* `THEME_COLOR` - default `8fb677`.
+Specifies the hex value of the color to use on info message embeds